What Paperwork Do I Need to Sell My Car Privately?

 State and Local Documents

 Many states require cars to get emissions testing once a year or once every two years.
-Often, the cars display a decal on the lower part of the windshield to show that it passes inspection.
+In some states, a car is required display a decal on the lower part of the windshield to show that it passes inspection.
 Usually, the inspection is transferable to the new owner.

 California requires every buyer to get a smog test and have a smog certification when applying for a title.
 New Mexico requires an emissions inspection report when purchasing or transferring ownership in Bernalillo County, and Arizona requires the same for vehicles in Tucson and Phoenix.